riyasagar/AI-Disease-Risk-Predictor/README.md

-# Disease Predictor Web Application
+# 🌡️ AI Disease Predictor Web Application
 This is a full-stack web application that allows users to get potential disease predictions based on their symptoms.
 The prediction is powered by a machine learning model trained on a comprehensive dataset.
 The application features secure user authentication, session management, and a personal history of past predictions.

 ---